four-five-studio/st-ann-weeknotes/open-funding-pilot/index.md

 Q - Whats a weeknote?

-A - DXW describe it best in their playbook https://playbook.dxw.com/delivery-management/weeknotes/.
+A - [DXW describe it best in their playbook](https://playbook.dxw.com/delivery-management/weeknotes/).
 Our take is these are a way to speak like a human to people who might be interested in the work we are doing - with all the challanges and fun that doing that brings.
-Its a place to radiate our intent  https://medium.com/@ElizAyer/dont-ask-forgiveness-radiate-intent-d36fd22393a3 and gather feedback.
+It's a place to [radiate our intent](https://medium.com/@ElizAyer/dont-ask-forgiveness-radiate-intent-d36fd22393a3) and gather feedback

 Q - Why do you want to do that?

-A - Working with the garage door up https://notes.andymatuschak.org/About_these_notes?stackedNotes=z21cgR9K3UcQ5a7yPsj2RUim3oM2TzdBByZu is so inviting.
+A - [Working with the garage door up](https://notes.andymatuschak.org/About_these_notes?stackedNotes=z21cgR9K3UcQ5a7yPsj2RUim3oM2TzdBByZu) is so inviting.
 Being inviting is great.
 Hopefully these weeknotes have a bit of charactor to them - I hope you read and enjoy them.

 Q - Who else has done them?

 A - Loads of people.
-This is a copy of the welsh revenue service (litterally, we copied the code) https://welsh-revenue-authority.github.io/property-data-poc/en/.
-Beyond that there is a whole community of people that do them - https://weeknot.es/.
-BERG are probably the OG's - https://berglondon.com/blog/tag/weeknotes/
+This is a copy of the Welsh Revenue Service [(literally, we copied the code)](https://welsh-revenue-authority.github.io/property-data-poc/en/).
+Beyond that there is a [whole community of people that do them](https://weeknot.es/).
+[BERG are probably the OGs](https://berglondon.com/blog/tag/weeknotes/).

 Q - How do I find out more?

 A - About this project? email anna@ff.studio or eliot@ff.studio
 A - About weeknotes?
-Probably Giles https://gilest.org/wra-weeknotes.html, but first buy his book - https://agilecommshandbook.com/
+Probably [Giles](https://gilest.org/wra-weeknotes.html), but [first buy his book](https://agilecommshandbook.com/).